 The UK Police National DNA Database

-GeneWatch has many concerns about the Police National DNA Database.
+GeneWatch has raised many concerns about the Police National DNA Database.

 Introduction

 Since April 2004, the police in England and Wales have been able to take DNA samples without consent from anyone arrested on suspicion of any recordable offence.
-The law in Northern Ireland is the same but has not yet been fully implemented.
+The law in Northern Ireland is the same but was implemented later.
 Recordable offences include begging, being drunk and disorderly and taking part in an illegal demonstration.
-Both DNA profiles (the string of numbers used for identification purposes) and DNA samples (which contain unlimited genetic information), are kept permanently, even if the person arrested is never charged or is acquitted.
-A massive expansion in the number of individuals on the Database has not led to any noticable increase in the likelihood of identifying a suspect.
-GeneWatch believes the current practices are wrong and has a number of concerns about the governance of the database.
+DNA profiles (the string of numbers used for identification purposes) are kept permanently from adults with a conviction or caution, but children with a single conviction for a minor offence now have their DNA profiles removed after three years.
+DNA samples (which contain unlimited genetic information), were kept permanently, even if the person arrested was never charged or is acquitted, but now all samples must be destroyed within six months of the DNA profile being obtained, to protect privacy.

-In Scotland the law is different and DNA cannot be kept permanently from innocent people.
+In Scotland the law is different and DNA was never allowed to be kept permanently from innocent people.
 However, DNA from people convicted of relatively minor offences such as Breach of the Peace can be kept for life.

 GeneWatch's Position Statement

 GeneWatch believes that DNA can be an important tool in criminal investigations.
 We are not opposed to the existence of a DNA Database.
-However, we oppose the current law and practice in England and Wales because:
+However, prior to the adoption of the Protection of Freedoms Act, we opposed the law and practice in England and Wales because:

-• it allows the permanent retention of DNA samples and records from anyone arrested for virtually any offence, regardless of whether they are charged or convicted;
+• it allowed the permanent retention of DNA samples and records from anyone arrested for virtually any offence, regardless of whether they are charged or convicted;

-• uses of the Database are not adequately documented or controlled;
+• uses of the Database were not adequately documented or controlled;

-• legislation has been rushed through without adequate public or parliamentary debate, in a political context where there are increasing concerns about a growing police state or surveillance society;
+• legislation had been rushed through without adequate public or parliamentary debate, in a political context where there are increasing concerns about a growing police state or surveillance society;

-• it will not make a significant difference to the detection of serious crime.
+• the uncontrolled expansion of the DNA database would not make a significant difference to the detection of serious crime.

-The law in England and Wales goes much further than in any other country and similar proposals to keep the DNA of innocent people permanently were recently rejected by the Scottish Parliament.
+The law in England and Wales went much further than in any other country and similar proposals to keep the DNA of innocent people permanently were rejected by the Scottish Parliament in 2006.

-GeneWatch believes the law should be changed and that more public debate is needed to determine the appropriate balance between crime detection, human rights and privacy.
-We think that there are important changes that can be made to safeguard privacy and rights without compromising the use of DNA in fighting crime.
-These include:
+GeneWatch believed the law should be changed and that more public debate was needed to determine the appropriate balance between crime detection, human rights and privacy.
+We argued that there were important changes that can be made to safeguard privacy and rights without compromising the use of DNA in fighting crime.
+These included:

 • a policy of time limits on the retention of people's DNA profiles on the Database, related to the seriousness of the offence and whether a person has been convicted (similar to the original policy adopted when the Database was set up in 1995).
 A policy on retention would limit the potential for future governments to misuse the data to restrict people's rights and freedoms.
 A public debate is needed to establish the details of who should be on the Database and for how long.;